 More important, said Daniel, the company can grow at its own pace.
 Since the Pidgeon family holds a majority interest in Starpower, “We’re not slaves to investors and don’t have to hit certain growth plateaus,” he said.
 Its outside backers also “understand that this is a marathon and not a sprint.
 They’ve seen what happens when companies over-expand.”

 Consequently, the Pidgeons won’t put a timetable on their build-out.
 “It depends on how well we can execute and scale our concept,” David said.

-In the meantime, Starpower — a board member of the Home Entertainment Source buying group and the 2007 winner of TWICE's Excellence In Retailing Award for Best Specialty A/V Retailer — plans to make a splash in Scottsdale with special-event marketing that leverages its celebrity customers from the worlds of entertainment and professional sports.
-The 13-year-old company cultivated its high-profile clients and its reputation as a "luxury brand" through its dedication to customer service, the brothers said, citing a 65 percent repeat business and referral rate.
-Customers can select from an assortment that includes Klipsch, LG, Pioneer Elite and Sony, and those who spend $50,000 or more on installations can qualify for such VIP perks as gift baskets and 24-hour call-in service.
+In the meantime, the Starpower -- a member of the Home Entertainment Source buying group and the 2007 winner of TWICE’s Excellence In Retailing Award for Best Specialty A/V Retailer -- plans to make a splash in Scottsdale with special-event marketing that leverages its celebrity customers from the worlds of entertainment and professional sports.
+The 13-year-old company cultivated its high-profile clients and its reputation as a “luxury brand” through its dedication to customer service, the brothers said, citing a 65-percent repeat business and referral rate.
+Customers can select from an assortment that includes Klipsch, LG, Pioneer Elite and Sony, and those who spend $50,000 or more on installations can qualify for such V.I.P. perks as gifts baskets and 24-hour call-in service.

-Despite its well-heeled clientele — the average ticket is about $7,500 — the company is not immune to the macroeconomic maelstrom.
-"Right now our business isn't as robust as it has been in past years," acknowledged Daniel, "but we're on track to finish the year on plan."
+Despite its well-heeled clientele -- the average ticket is about $7,500 -- the company, like most, is feeling the effects of the macroeconomic maelstrom.
+“Right now our business isn’t as robust as it has been in past years,” acknowledged Daniel, “but we’re on track to finish the year on plan.”

-"Despite the massive changes in the market," added Daniel, "in the long run we're in an extremely stable niche." — Additional reporting by Colleen Bohen
+He added, “Despite the massive changes in the market, in the long run we’re in an extremely stable niche.” – Additional reporting by Colleen Bohen